AdobeDocs/commerce-learn.en/help/site-management/integrate-commerce-ajo.md

 thumbnail: 3426855.jpeg
 exl-id: 2f12c90f-710b-4680-a12e-62c436793b9c
 ---
-# Learn how to integrate Adobe Commerce and Adobe Journey Optimizer
+# Integrate Adobe Commerce and Adobe Journey Optimizer

-Learn how you can use [Data Connection](https://experienceleague.adobe.com/docs/commerce-merchant-services/data-connection/overview.html){target="_blank"} in Adobe Commerce to unlock Commerce data and deliver end-to-end, personalized shopper experiences in real time with the help of Adobe Journey Optimizer.
+Learn how you can use [Data Connection](https://experienceleague.adobe.com/docs/commerce-merchant-services/data-connection/overview.html){target="blank"} in Adobe Commerce to unlock Commerce data and deliver end-to-end, personalized shopper experiences in real time with the help of Adobe Journey Optimizer.

 ## Who is this video for?